janearc/t/README.md

 in fact truthy, the two `push` statements are not executed.
 Because they are not executed, and the stack is empty when `bye` is encountered, causing the interpeter to clean up and exit.

+author
+===
+[jane arc](http://github.com/janearc), 2014-2015. created from abject boredom and a need to understand why language designers design languages so poorly (sometimes).

+if you use this somewhere, let me know.